chuanqisun/htmaa-2025/src/posts/week-11/index.md

   ...
 ```

+I fully understand this is not how git workflow is suppose to be.
+But for a mob-like student projects, this organization did its magic in helping us ssee each other's code without the branching overhead.
 I would still advocate for the same strategy for future projects.

 ## Division of labor

-The group decided to divide the project into three teams: MechE, Electronics, and Software.
-I decided to focus on Software.

 On the first night, Matti and I discussed task division.
 We want to: